Photo from Unsplash

 November 7

-When God the Holy Spirit takes a soul in hand, just as the fingers of a man’s hand wrote a sentence of condemnation upon the wall of the palace of the king of Babylon, so does the blessed Spirit write the word “lost” upon the conscience of every vessel of mercy; and when he has written this word with power on their consciences, they carry it about with them branded as it were in letters of fire, in such a manner that the impression is never to be erased, until it is blotted out by the atoning blood of the Mediator.
+When God the Holy Spirit takes hold of a soul, just as the fingers of a man’s hand wrote a sentence of condemnation on the wall of the Babylonian king’s palace, so the Holy Spirit writes the word “lost” on the conscience of every vessel of mercy.
+When He writes this word with power on their conscience, they carry it with them, branded as if in letters of fire, so that the impression is never erased until it is blotted out by the atoning blood of the Mediator.

-Now when the soul has been taught by the Holy Spirit, to feel as well as to see and know itself to be without strength to deliver itself from the wrath to come, and is in consequence sunk down into despondency and dismay, then is the time when the Holy Spirit usually gives it some discovery of the mercy of God in the face of Jesus Christ.
-We find this sweetly set forth in that remarkable chapter, Ezekiel 16.
-The vessel of mercy is there delineated under the figure of a new-born babe, abandoned by its mother, and “cast out in the open field, to the loathing of its person in the day that it was born.”
-As unpitied, as abandoned, as polluted, as helpless, as perishing, as wretched an outcast is the quickened soul.
-But it is not left to perish.
-“When I passed by you,” says the loving Redeemer, “and looked upon you, behold, your time was the time of love; and I spread my skirt over you” (the sign of espousal, Ruth 3:9), “and covered your nakedness—yes, I swore unto you, and entered into a covenant with you, says the Lord God, and you became mine.”
+When the Holy Spirit teaches a soul to feel its own weakness and helplessness, sinking it down into despair and fear of the wrath to come, that is the time when the Spirit usually begins to reveal the mercy of God in the face of Jesus Christ.
+This is wonderfully illustrated in Ezekiel 16, where the vessel of mercy is compared to a newborn baby, abandoned by its mother and left in an open field, unloved and uncared for, with its body loathed from the day it was born.
+In the same way, the quickened soul is unpitied, abandoned, polluted, helpless, and wretched.
+But it isn’t left to perish.
+“When I passed by you,” says the loving Redeemer, “and looked upon you, behold, your time was the time of love; and I spread my skirt over you”—a sign of betrothal, as with Ruth—“and covered your nakedness.
+Yes, I swore to you and entered into a covenant with you, says the Lord God, and you became mine.”